 The very idea so perturbs members of the arch-traditionalist Pudding Club (their slogan: "Mad About Puddings") that they have already denounced it as an outrage.
 "Spotted dick has always been spotted dick and there is no reason to change that," snipped chief pudding taster Simon Coombe in The Times.
 But political correctness may well win the day.

 Incidentally, no one knows for sure where the name "spotted dick" came from, though some say "dick" was at one time a synonym for "dough."
-Add raisins and steam for two hours — voila, you have spotted dick (or Richard, if you're fashionably prudish).
+Add raisins, steam for two hours, and voila, spotted dick (or Richard, if you're fashionably prudish).

 Sanity has prevailed, it seems, and Tesco officials have decided not to change the name of Britain's favorite pudding.
 In response to the announcement, Pudding Club chairman Peter Henderson reiterated the predominant view of the membership: "We think that changing the name to Spotted Richard was totally ridiculous in the first place."

 Sources and further reading: